Sigai

-Sigai is a 2017 Tamil language drama film directed by Jagadeesan Subu.
-The movie has Kathir in the lead role while Meera Nair, Raj Bharath, Riythvika, and Mayilsamy are in supporting roles.
-Kathir plays the role of a transgender person, and a non-resident Indian who occasionally comes to India to visit his school friend.
+Sigai is a 2017 Indian Tamil-language crime thriller film directed by Jagadeesan Subu in his debut.
+The film stars Kathir in the lead role while Meera Nair, Raj Bharath, Riythvika, and Mayilsamy are in supporting roles.
+It follows a transgender man whose possessiveness and close association with his friend are the causes of a major accident that kills two innocent people.
+The man feels highly dejected when his friend looks for companionship with other women, ignoring his emotions.
+The film, shot between 2015 and 2016, premiered at the 2017 All Lights India International Film Festival and was released on ZEE5 on 9 January 2019.

 Plot

-His possessiveness and close association with his friend are the causes of a major accident that kills two innocent people.
-Kathir feels highly dejected when his close friend looks for companionship with other women, ignoring his emotions.

-The movie is set in Anna Nagar and depicts events that happen one day.
-The movie opens with a pimp named Prasath (Raj Barath) handling prostitutes with his partner Chetta (Rajesh Sharma).
+The film is set in Anna Nagar and depicts events that happen one day.
+It opens with a pimp named Prasath (Raj Barath) handling prostitutes with his partner Chetta (Rajesh Sharma).
 Prasath shows special care for a prostitute named Buvana (Riythvika) and treats her better than the others.

 One night, a customer named Santhosh (Mal Maruga) calls Prasath and asks him for a girl.
 Prasath asks Chetta, who suggests Nirmala alias Nimmi (Meera Nair) to be sent.
 She lives as a prostitute without the knowledge of her family, which consists of her mother and siblings, who are scared of her.
 She is taken to Santhosh with the help of Subramani (Mayilsamy), a cab driver who drops her off at Santhosh's place.

 The next day, Prasath and Chetta discover that Nimmi has not gone to other customers and that Santhosh was her last customer.
 They get puzzled, as Santosh states that she left and her phone is not answered.
 They then investigate different places with the help of Subramani.
 They soon reach Santhosh's house, where they find him dead with no clue about Nimmi.
 Later, Chetta leaves Prasath and Subramani, and they both go to KFC for further investigation and are left clueless.
 They return to Santhosh's house, where they find Nimmi dead.
 Prasath is left alone after seeing Chetta get caught and later he sees a man crying on his roof.
 He follows the man, who reveals what happened.